rhaldkhein/midoose/README.md

 # Combine

-Combines multiple middleware creators for executing operations in parallel.
+Combines multiple middleware creators for executing operations in parallel or multiple selectors to resolved in single object.
+Options are `key` and `next`.

+### combine(...middlewareCreators [, options])

+Execute middlewares in parallel and attach the results to `res.locals.result`.

 ```javascript
   app.get('/alldata',